IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 For RHEL/derivative, the EPEL distribution is strongly recommended:

-If :fixedwidthplain:`yum` isn't configured to use EPEL repositories ( https://fedoraproject.org/wiki/EPEL ):
+If :fixedwidthplain:`dnf` isn't configured to use EPEL repositories ( https://fedoraproject.org/wiki/EPEL ):

 RHEL9/derivative users can install the epel-release RPM::